abehou/haic_starter/README.md

 If you prefer manual setup or encounter issues, follow the detailed steps below.

 ### Manual Setup (Step by Step)
-0. First, clone this repo or create a new repo based on this github template:
+0. First, clone this repo or create a new repo based on this github template (recommended):

 If you clone:
 ```bash